 - Read the travel advice for the countries you plan to visit and subscribe for updates.

 - Buy comprehensive travel insurance that covers your whole family.
-Make sure it covers all planned activities, and any pre-existing medical conditions.
+Make sure it covers all planned activities, transit destinations and any pre-existing medical conditions.

 - Read guidebooks and online forums for tips on travelling with children at your planned destination.